matsest/gh-runner-az-private-network-demo/README.md

 # Azure Private Networking for GitHub-hosted Runners Demo

 Learning to set up Azure Private Networking for GitHub-hosted runners.
-Based on [this guide](https://docs.github.com/en/organizations/managing-organization-settings/configuring-private-networking-for-github-hosted-runners-in-your-organization) a full end-to-end automated deployement using PowerShell, Bicep and GitHub CLI.
+This repository provides an end-to-end automated deployment of Azure _and_ GitHub resources using PowerShell, Bicep and GitHub CLI - **all in less than one minute!** :zap:

 Why?
 You can use GitHub-hosted runners in an Azure VNET to connect privately to other resources.
 This enables you to use GitHub-managed infrastructure for CI/CD while providing you with full control over the networking policies of your runners.
 See more details in [the documentation](#official-documentation).

 > [!TIP]
-> I am currently re-working this demo with support for [new GitHub API's allowing for full end-to-end automated deployment](https://github.blog/changelog/2025-01-29-actions-github-hosted-larger-runner-network-configuration-rest-apis-ga/).
-You can check out the previous (still functional but not end-to-end automated!) version see [v1 here](https://github.com/matsest/gh-runner-az-private-network-demo/tree/v1).
+> This repo has been massively updated to support the [new GitHub API's allowing for full end-to-end automated deployment](https://github.blog/changelog/2025-01-29-actions-github-hosted-larger-runner-network-configuration-rest-apis-ga/) for a full end to end deployment.
+You can check out the previous (still functional but not end-to-end automated) version see [v1 here](https://github.com/matsest/gh-runner-az-private-network-demo/tree/v1).
 (Run `git checkout v1` after cloning.)

 ## Pre-requisites

 - An Azure subscription with **Contributor** and **Network Contributor** permissions (least privilege) or **Owner** permissions
 - An **Team** or **Enterprise Cloud** GitHub organization with **organization Owner role** (required to run operations via GH CLI with Oauth scopes)
-  - TODO: Identify if lesser-privileged approach is supported on required APIs using GitHub Apps or fine-grained token (awaiting [discussion](https://github.com/orgs/community/discussions/149651#discussioncomment-12373322))
+  - Working on identifying if a lesser-privileged approach is supported, either using Oauth scopes, GitHub Apps or fine-grained tokens (awaiting [discussion](https://github.com/orgs/community/discussions/149651#discussioncomment-12373322))
 - [GitHub CLI](https://cli.github.com/) (tested with 2.67)
 - PowerShell 7.x with [Azure PowerShell modules](https://learn.microsoft.com/en-us/powershell/azure/install-azure-powershell) (tested with Az.Resources 7.8.1)
 - [Azure Bicep](https://learn.microsoft.com/en-us/azure/azure-resource-manager/bicep/install) (tested with 0.33.93)